ytgov/Travel-Authorization/README.md

    DB_NAME="travel"
    ```

+3. Go back to the top level directory.

-3. [Set up the `dev`](./README.md#set-up-dev-command) command, or use `docker compose -f docker-compose.development.yml` instead of `dev` in all instructions.
+4. [Set up the `dev`](./README.md#set-up-dev-command) command, or use `docker compose -f docker-compose.development.yml` instead of `dev` in all instructions.

-4. Boot the api and db services via `dev up` or `docker compose -f docker-compose.development.yml up`
+5. Boot the api and db services via `dev up` or `docker compose -f docker-compose.development.yml up`

+6. The seeds do not, yet, run automatically.
+You must run them via logging in to the front-end, then going to http://localhost:3000/migrate/seed.

-5. Stop the api and db services via `ctrl+c` or `dev down` or if you want to wipe the database `dev down -v`.
+6. Stop the api and db services via `ctrl+c` or `dev down` or if you want to wipe the database `dev down -v`.

 ### API Service (a.k.a back-end)